Which country is cheaper, Spain or Belgium?

 For Belgium, here are some samples of tours and activities related to meals and dining experiences:

-Also, here are some specific examples of food and dining related activities in Spain.
+For Spain, here are some examples of average food and meal prices for travelers:

 For Belgium, here are some examples of average entertainment and activity prices from previous travelers: